quentinducasse/decima/paper.md

 # Software description

 DECIMA follows a modular and agent-based design, where each component contributes a specific role within a continuous workflow.
-A user query is first submitted through a lightweight **Flask-based web interface**, which provides the entry point for uploading PTRAC files and entering natural language questions.
+A user query is first submitted through a lightweight Flask-based web interface, which provides the entry point for uploading PTRAC files and entering natural language questions.

-The query is then processed by **QUIET** (QUery Interpreter for Entity Targeting), which detects the query language, extracts keywords, and identifies relevant entities such as events, particles, or data fields.
+The query is then processed by QUIET (QUery Interpreter for Entity Targeting), which detects the query language, extracts keywords, and identifies relevant entities such as events, particles, or data fields.
-It is subsequently enriched by **EMMA** (Engine for Metadata Mapping & Analysis), which connects to a Neo4j-based Knowledge Graph constructed directly from the MCNPTools code base.
+It is subsequently enriched by EMMA (Engine for Metadata Mapping & Analysis), which connects to a Neo4j-based Knowledge Graph constructed directly from the MCNPTools code base.
 This graph is populated with triplets describing classes, methods, enumerations, and dictionaries, enabling precise entity retrieval via Cypher queries [@Cypher2018].
 Together with this graph, the system also provides the LLM with an explicit code structure, a typical example of usage, and a set of strict coding rules, ensuring that the generated answers remain aligned with the MCNPTools API and best practices.

-The enriched input is then passed to **OTACON** (Operator for Assisted Communication & Output Navigation), the reasoning engine.
+The enriched input is then passed to OTACON (Operator for Assisted Communication & Output Navigation), the reasoning engine.
 Using a Large Language Model (LLM), it combines the contextual knowledge from EMMA with static MCNPTools information to generate both a clear natural language explanation and executable Python code.
 By default, DECIMA relies on GPT-4o-mini for cost-effective operation, while GPT-4o can be selected for more demanding analyses.

-The resulting code is executed by **EVA** (Execution & Validation Agent), which runs it inside a secure sandbox.
+The resulting code is executed by EVA (Execution & Validation Agent), which runs it inside a secure sandbox.
 During execution, placeholders are replaced by the actual PTRAC file path, and the system captures all outputs, error logs, and plots.
 Results can appear directly as textual `print` statements or as visualizations (plots), which are automatically generated and stored.

-The entire process is coordinated by **CAMPBELL** (Coordination & Assignment Manager for Process Balancing & Execution Logistics Layer), implemented with LangGraph to manage state transitions and ensure that results flow smoothly back to the user interface.
+The entire process is coordinated by CAMPBELL (Coordination & Assignment Manager for Process Balancing & Execution Logistics Layer), implemented with LangGraph to manage state transitions and ensure that results flow smoothly back to the user interface.

-An optional **add context** mode allows benchmarking of LLM outputs with and without contextual enrichment.
+An optional 'add context' mode allows benchmarking of LLM outputs with and without contextual enrichment.
 This comparison highlights a critical finding: without context injection, current LLMs consistently fail to produce directly executable code using the `mcnptools` library.
 DECIMA’s integration of structured knowledge is therefore essential for achieving reliable and reproducible analyses.